ramseyjiang/go_mid_to_senior/patterns/behavioral/iterator/readme.md

 1. Separation of concerns: The Iterator separates the logic of accessing the elements of a collection from the collection itself, which leads to cleaner, more modular code.
-2. Reusability: Once an Iterator is implemented, it can be used to iterate over any collection that implements the Iterator interface.
-This makes the
+2. High reusable: Once an Iterator is implemented, it can be used to iterate over any collection that implements the Iterator interface.
-   Iterator pattern highly reusable.
 3. Encapsulation: The Iterator provides a way to encapsulate the internal representation of a collection, which makes it easier to change the collection without affecting the code that uses the Iterator.

 Cons

-1. Overhead: The use of an Iterator may introduce some overhead, as it requires an additional object to be created to maintain the iteration state.
+1. Overhead: it may introduce some overhead, as it requires an additional object to be created to maintain the iteration state.
 2. Inefficient for small collections: For very small collections, the overhead of using an Iterator may outweigh the benefits.

 How to implement